 The funding is part of the Australian Government’s Bondi Mental Health Support Package, a $42.6 million national investment to support the mental health needs of those impacted.

-SEMPHN’s appointment as the lead primary health network (PHN) coordinating support services across Victoria acknowledges that approximately 85% of the state’s Jewish population resides in south east Melbourne.
+SEMPHN's appointment as the lead Victorian primary health network (PHN) coordinating support services for the Jewish community across the state acknowledges that approximately 85% of the state’s Jewish population resides in south east Melbourne.

 The initiative is funded until 30 June 2027.